QuentinRoy/tiny-merge-patch/README.md

 To avoid mutations of the original object, one can deep-clone beforehand, but it can be expensive.
 At the contrary, `tiny-merge-patch` does not alter any of its arguments—but recycles what it can.
-Recycling also allows efficient memoization based on strict identity (used by [React](https://reactjs.org)'s [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) for example).
+Recycling also allows efficient strict identity-based memoization (used by [React](https://reactjs.org)'s [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) for example).

-All of them also embed additional functionalities, such as patch generation from two objects or merge of patches.
+All of the above libraries also embed additional functionalities, such as patch generation from two objects or merge of patches.
-This library only focuses on the IETF standard and on patch applications.
+`tiny-merge-patch` only focuses on the IETF standard and on patch applications.

 (None of the above libraries are particularly big.
-Still, this is smaller if you only need to apply patches.
+Still, `tiny-merge-patch` is smaller if you only need to apply patches.
-It is also worth mentioning that unlike [JSON patches](https://tools.ietf.org/html/rfc6902), there is no way to implement merge of merge patches that reliably preserves deletion.)
+It is also worth mentioning that unlike
+[JSON patches](https://tools.ietf.org/html/rfc6902), there is no way to implement merge of merge patches that reliably preserves deletion.)

 - [`immutable-merge-patch`](https://www.npmjs.com/package/immutable-merge-patch)